 - Changes in Systemwide sales are driven by comparable sales and net restaurant unit expansion.
 The Company expects net restaurant additions to add approximately 1 percentage point to 2016 Systemwide sales growth (in constant currencies). - The Company does not generally provide specific guidance on changes in comparable sales.
 However, as a perspective, assuming no change in cost structure, a 1 percentage point change in comparable sales for either the U.S. or the International Lead segment would change annual diluted earnings per share by about 4 cents. - With about 75% of McDonald's grocery bill comprised of 10 different commodities, a basket of goods approach is the most comprehensive way to look at the Company's commodity costs.
 For the full-year 2016, costs for the total basket of goods are expected to decrease about 3.5-4.5% in the U.S. and remain relatively flat in the International Lead segment. - The Company expects full-year 2016 selling, general and administrative expense to decrease about 1-2% in constant currencies, excluding changes in incentive-based compensation based on business performance and the impact from changes in timing of certain refranchising transactions.
-The current outlook includes expenses associated with our Worldwide Owner/ Operator Convention in the second quarter 2016 and sponsorship of the Summer Olympic games in third quarter 2016.
-Some volatility may be experienced between quarters. - Based on current interest and foreign currency exchange rates, the Company expects interest expense for the full-year 2016 to increase about 40-45% compared with 2015 due to higher average debt balances in connection with the Company's previously-announced plans to optimize its capital structure. - A significant part of the Company's operating income is generated outside the U.S., and about 30% of its total debt is denominated in foreign currencies.
+The current outlook includes expenses associated with our sponsorship of the Summer Olympic games in third quarter 2016.
+Some volatility may be experienced between quarters. - Based on current interest and foreign currency exchange rates, the Company expects interest expense for the full-year 2016 to increase about 40-45% compared with 2015 due to higher average debt balances in connection with the Company's previouslyannounced plans to optimize its capital structure. - A significant part of the Company's operating income is generated outside the U.S., and about 40% of its total debt is denominated in foreign currencies.
 Accordingly, earnings are affected by changes in foreign currency exchange rates, particularly the Euro, British Pound, Australian Dollar and Canadian Dollar.
 Collectively, these currencies represent approximately 70% of the Company's operating income outside the U.S. If all four of these currencies moved by 10% in the same direction, the Company's annual diluted earnings per share would change by up to 25 cents. - The Company expects the effective income tax rate for the full-year 2016 to be in the 31-33% range.
 Some volatility may be experienced between the quarters resulting in a quarterly tax rate outside of the annual range. - The Company expects capital expenditures for 2016 to be approximately \$2.0 billion, about half of which are expected to be used to open new restaurants.
 The Company expects to open about 1,000 restaurants, including about 400 restaurants in affiliated and developmental-licensee markets where the Company does not fund any capital expenditures.
 The Company expects net additions of about 500 restaurants.
-The remaining capital is expected to be used to reinvest in existing locations. - The Company plans to optimize its capital structure and expects to return about \$30 billion to shareholders for the three-year period ending 2016.
-The cumulative return through the quarter ended March 31, 2016 was approximately \$20 billion, leaving about \$10 billion to be completed by the end of 2016.
-Some of this remaining amount will be funded by issuing additional debt.
+The remaining capital is expected to be used to reinvest in existing locations. - The Company continues to optimize its capital structure and expects to return about \$30 billion to shareholders for the three-year period ending 2016.
+The cumulative return through the June 30, 2016 was approximately \$24 billion, leaving about \$6 billion to be completed by the end of 2016.